shanapu/MyJailbreak/README.md

 - sm_cdstart - Allows the Warden to start a START Countdown! (start after 10sec.) - start without menu
 - sm_cdstop - Allows the Warden to start a STOP Countdown! (stop after 20sec.) - start without menu
 - sm_cdstartstop - Allows the Warden to start a START/STOP Countdown! (start after 10sec./stop after 20sec.) - start without menu
-- sm_cdcancel - Allows the Warden to cancel a running Countdown
+- ~~sm_cdcancel - Allows the Warden to cancel a running Countdown~~ disabled / bugged
 - sm_killrandom - Allows the Warden to kill a random T
 - sm_math  Allows the Warden to start a MathQuiz.
 Show player with first right Answer

+- set your own custom command. take a look at "sm_warden_cmd"
 ```
 ##### AdminCommands // ADMFLAG_GENERIC
 ```